...I Do not own Fairy Tail in way shape or form

-The farther he went up the mountain the harder the terrain became; rocky outcroppings were scattered everywhere and if someone were not careful they could fall off on one of the hidden sheer cliffs.
-He made headway when the rocks lead to a path overgrown with weeds and trees.
+The further he went up the mountain the harder the terrain became; rocky outcroppings were scattered everywhere and if someone was not careful they could easily fall off on one of the hidden sheer cliffs.
+He made headway when the rocks lead to a path overgrown with weeds and trees and other heavy foliage.
 Beteo gave a sigh of relief when he spotted a hut at the end of the path; old patches of straw were missing from the roof of the hut, strings of fish and herbs laid out to dry.
 He raised an arm out to knock on the door, but it had already opened before his fist hit the wood.
 A puff of cloudy smoke pushed towards his face and the man could not help but cough helplessly.

-"Hhen, seems like you don't know how to keep smoke boy."
+"Hehen, seems like you don't know how to keep smoke boy." she mocked.

 The old woman was short, barely coming to his waist.
 She didn't care for him, simply leaving the door open and walking to a seat by a small stove where she put fresh wood in.

 "Well, are you going to stand there all night, aye?" she chastised.

 Realizing he was still outside, the large man bent to angle himself inside, his gaze traveling around the small hut catching sight of jars and bones that littered the shelves and floor.
 "Elder Yu, has sent me to ask of your aid in finding a way to seek help from the outside." he announced with no fear entering his words.

 She was silent for a moment, just sitting in a chair, before collapsing into a fit of laughter.
 She was kneeling over as if it was the greatest thing she had ever heard.